raspberrypilearning/space-talk/en/step_4.md

 ![Playing the pop sound in the Sounds tab.](images/pico-sound-play.png)

+**Debug**: If you cannot hear a sound then check that sound is working on your computer or tablet.

 --- /task ---

 There are some fantastic alien sounds in Scratch that you can add to your sprite.